Keyword clustering and Text analysis

 Weak parameter tells the system that in order to be combined into a cluster, the keywords must have at least 3 common URLs in Top 30 search results for a keyword, while Strong sets 7 common URLs as a condition for keywords merging into a single cluster.

 The next clustering parameter choice is Soft/Hard.

-Soft tells the system that a cluster can be created if at least one pair of keywords has 3 or 7 common URLs in Top 30 search results (depending on the previous Weak/Strong choice).
+Soft tells the system that a cluster can be created if at least one pair of keywords

 Hard requires all keywords in a cluster to have 3 or 7 common URLs in top 30 search results for a keyword (the requirement for the number of common keywords is defined on the previous step where you selected Weak or Strong clustering).
 The resulting clusters contain synonymous keywords with a high semantic similarity.
 At the same time, this clustering method produces lots of clusters as the keywords can be merged into a cluster only if they are closely related.

 Strength shows how closely a keyword is semantically related to the cluster’s topic on a scale from 0 to 1.

 Upon clustering completion, a portion of the initial set of keywords can be seen in the Unsorted directory.
 These are objects that haven’t got to any cluster.
 One reason for this can be that the keywords have no semantic similarity to the topic of the analyzed keyword set and should be removed from the dataset.
 An alternative solution is to create separate pages for these keywords or move them to one of the created clusters if you believe they belong there.